 Burning Man Project makes certain on-playa resources available for purchase by the Temple artists.
 These items are requested pre-event, confirmed by Art Support Services, and delivered at the event.

-Some services that Burning Man may supply for the installation of the Temple are gifted to the Temple grantee, such as the provision of up to $15,000 of on-playa resources, including decomposed granite (DG), potable water, fuel (dyed diesel, clear diesel, gasoline, propane, firewood), light towers, scissor lifts and porta-potties at the build site.
-Additional on-playa resources beyond the $15K will be subtracted from the Performance Deposit, which may be up to 30% of the total grant.
+Some services that Burning Man may supply for the installation of the Temple include heavy equipment, decomposed granite (DG), potable water, firewood, fuel (dyed diesel, clear diesel, gasoline, propane), and porta-potties at the build site.
+The cost of these resources are covered in part by a supplemental resource grant of $15,000, with the balance subtracted from the Performance Deposit (a predetermined hold-back of the Temple grant)t.
 All preliminary requests for services and materials will be discussed during kick-off meetings.
 A detailed tracking of on-playa resource use will be shared post-event.

 - Meetings: Being a Black Rock City Temple artist requires a significant time investment, including many mandatory meetings with Burning Man Project staff.
 Plan for frequent collaboration and interactions.

-- Early Arrival: As a funded project, you are required to have the Temple completed by sunrise on the Sunday that the event begins.
-Your build crew must be available to arrive on-playa early enough to meet this deadline, and your crew arrivals will be staggered during the pre-event period.
-In our Kick-off meeting, we will determine an exact number of Work Access Passes by date for your project.
+- Early Arrival: The Temple must be completed by sunrise on the Sunday that the event begins.
+The Temple build crew must be available to arrive on playa early enough to meet this deadline, and crew arrivals will be staggered during the pre-event period.
+In the Kick-off meeting, we will determine an exact number of Work Access Passes by date for the project.

-- Timeliness and Deadlines: Our deadlines are firm; we do not operate on “playa time.”
-We will be requesting things throughout the year (i.e., response to emails, signing up for meeting dates, etc.) and we ask that you respect our deadlines and be as prompt as possible in responding to our requests.
-We will make sure to communicate clearly the deadlines for each deliverable.
-If you cannot make a deadline let us know as quickly as possible; it may be possible to negotiate a slightly different date.
+- Timeliness and Deadlines: As part of our collaboration to bring major artworks such as the Temple project to life, we make requests throughout the year.
+We ask that artists respect our deadlines and be as prompt as possible in responding to our requests.
+If an artist cannot make a deadline, we ask that they let us know as quickly as possible; it may be possible to negotiate a slightly different date.

-- Significant Changes: If you want to make any significant changes to your Temple design from what we have agreed to fund, you must contact us in writing and receive our approval in writing prior to March 31st (and preferably earlier).
-We know there are changes and evolutions to installations as they move from concept to reality, and we want to make sure we are in the loop about your requested changes.
-The worst thing is for us not to be informed.
-This can impact your deposit, and could even result in our asking for return of the grant funds.
+- Significant Changes: If the Temple artist wants to make any significant changes to their Temple design from what we have agreed to fund, they must contact us in writing and receive our approval in writing prior to March 31st (and preferably earlier).
+We know there are changes and evolutions to installations as they move from concept to reality, and we want to make sure we are in the loop about any requested changes.

 - Radical Inclusion: Assembling a crew to build the Temple is different from recruiting a team for other BRC art installations.
 The Temple is a deeply personal space, and participants are motivated by many different reasons to volunteer to build the Temple.
 The Temple belongs to the community and as such, the build crew will include a wide range of community members with a wide range of skills.
 Also note that the Temple should ideally be constructed in such a way that people of all abilities can access it.